metrorailings/OwlBlog/content/posts/week-5-supercontest-picks.md

 ***

 Give me a Texans team looking to make a statement after firing their hated head coach.
 Deshaun Watson unleashed should be enough to cover this spread against a bottom-feeder like the Jaguars defense.
 Here's hoping Houston shines immediately after ridding themselves of their biggest albatross.

+***

+### Bengals @ Ravens (-12.5)

+> Bengals +12.5

+***

+I wish I felt better about this pick.
+But the reality is that Cincinnati is justifiably double-digit underdogs given the overwhelming talent and coaching deficit between the two teams.
+Quite simply put, the Ravens are a complete team and the Bengals are a very unfinished product.

+Taking the Bengals here would mean relying on Joe Burrow to make just enough plays to slide into a late cover here.
+The Ravens may help out by opting to replace Lamar Jackson with Robert Griffin III once the fourth quarter starts, but I can't rely on that happening if I'm going to include this in my card.